oSoc20/FRISteam/README.md

 ````

 ## Maintenance
-To find compare our enriched keywords to the other keywords in the entire system we use the "./Utils/researchoutput_uuid_keywords.csv" file and functions to read from this file in "csv_reader.py".
+To compare our enriched keywords to the other keywords in the entire system we use the "./Utils/researchoutput_uuid_keywords.csv" file.
+The functions to read from this file are in "./Utils/csv_reader.py".
 This is used in "./Strategies/NetworkRelation/keyword_dictionary.py" to write two dictionaries to json files for memoization purposes.
 To maintain this, update the csv file and the functions in "csv_reader.py" and run the "compose_keyword_dictionary" function in "./Strategies/NetworkRelation/keyword_dictionary.py".
 This should re-generate the two dictionary jsons.